twirtgen/ipmininet/ipmininet/examples/README.md

 This network emulates delay and bandwidth constraints on the links.
 But it does so without falling into either tc or mininet pitfalls.
 Look at IPMininet documentation for more details.

+## ExaBGPPrefixInjector

+_topo name_ : exabgp_prefix_injector
+_args_ : n/a

+This network contains two routers, as1 and as2. as1 runs ExaBGP daemon while as2 runs FRRouting BGP daemon. as1 is responsible for injecting custom BGP routes for both IPv4 and IPv6 unicast families to as2.

+When the operation is done, as2 BGP RIB is filled with 3 IPv4 and 3 IPv6 prefixes with random BGP attributes.